SFDC-Assets/Async-Trigger-Framework/README.md

 There is a scratch org definition included in this project, so it can be easily spun up in a scratch org for testing.
 The examples are frivolous and do not map to any business requirements I have ever run into.

-AsyncTriggerFactory controls the runtime of all asynchronous triggers AsyncTriggerBase is extended by any new asynchronous trigger handlers AsyncTriggerHelper holds logic to setup the async trigger base
+AsyncTriggerFactory controls the runtime of all asynchronous triggers.
+AsyncTriggerBase is extended by any new asynchronous trigger handlers.
+AsyncTriggerHelper holds logic to setup the async trigger base.

 AccountChangeEventTrigger and Account_ATH are the examples of how to set this up.

-## Release History

-Initialization of the repo

 ## Maintainers
 [Pete O'Connell](https://github.com/iiretepii)